 Perhaps you are planning to take on the challenge of a 10K, half marathon or full marathon race.
 Or maybe you are already a seasoned distance runner but would like to improve your race time.
 Whatever your motivation I can help you to achieve your goals.

-I am passionate about distance running and have personally completed a number of distance races and I will enjoy the challenge of training along side you.
+I am passionate about distance running and have personally completed several distance races.
+I will enjoy the challenge of training alongside you.

 My Distance Running Story:

 I started distance running 15 years ago having always loved running – getting out into the open air, away from air conditioned gyms and switching off from my busy lifestyle.
 Initially I started running with a friend and we would go out 3 times a week, two short runs during the week and a longer one at weekends when we knew we had more time.
 We both then decided to enter the Edinburgh Marathon, thinking we should put our running to a challenge.